general-molecular-simulations/so3lr/README.md

 so3lr npt --input geometry.xyz --output trajectory.hdf5 --temperature 300 --pressure 1.0 --dt 0.5 --md-cycles 100 --md-steps 100
 ```

-Both NVT and NPT ensembles are supported using the Nosé–Hoover chain thermostat or barostat.
+Both NVT and NPT ensembles are supported using the Nosé–Hoover chain thermostat/barostat.
 The trajectories can be saved in `.hdf5` or `.xyz` format.
 In addition, checkpoints can be saved as `.npz` files throughout the simulation to restart it if needed.

 Example with additional parameters for NVT: